chaimkeller/software/README.md

 Programs written in VB6 ---------------------------------
 1. NewPlotting - plotting program written in VB6
 very user friendly, has also fitting routines for polynomial and spline fits
+2. CalProgram - program for calculating zemanim -- needs netzski6.exe module to calculate zemanim as well as the city data
+3. MapDigitizer - program for digitizing and handling topo maps - full of useful, unique, and nifty routines including following contours, storing images for realtime editing, contouring maps, determing visible horizon of area on map Do work properly needs access to a DTM database, typically the JKH 25 m DTM of Israel and the NED 30 m DEM in hgt format

 Progams written in c ------------------------